Cavity-assisted energy relaxation for quantum many-body simulations: Spontaneous emission

-\textit{Spontaneous emission.}---Although the atomic excitation is highly suppressed, the spontaneous emission is the prominent source of heating.
+Although the atomic excitation is highly suppressed, the spontaneous emission is the prominent source of heating.
 The spontaneous emission changes the state as $\ket\Psi\rightarrow{s_j^\pm}\ket\Psi$ or ${s_j^\pm}s_j^\mp\ket\Psi$, which can be reflected in the Markov chain by adding transitions $\ket{\Psi_\mu}\leftrightarrow\ket{\Psi_\nu}$ with rates $\sum_j(\gamma/4)|\Omega_j/\Delta|^2\bigl[|(s_j^+)_{\mu\nu}|^2+|(s_j^-)_{\mu\nu}|^2+2|(s_j^z)_{\mu\nu}|^2\bigr]$, where the branching ratio is assumed to be $50:50$. {Note that when spectrally incoherent broadband fields are used, the transition rate is of the same order $\sim|\Omega_j/\Delta|^2$ as the spontaneous emission.
-In such a case, strong atom-cavity coupling $g_j\gg\kappa$ is required to obtain a high fidelity to the ground state.
-See the numerical simulation section below.} {On the other hand, when spectrally coherent broadband fields, i.e., pulses, are used,} the spontaneous emission again can be made negligible, in principle, even for weak atom-cavity coupling {by increasing $\Delta$, as in the previous case of Fig.~\ref{fig:toy}}.
+In such a case, strong atom-cavity coupling $g_j\gg\gamma$ is required to obtain a high fidelity to the ground state.
+See the numerical simulation section below.} On the other hand, when spectrally coherent broadband fields, i.e., pulses, are used, the spontaneous emission again can be made negligible, in principle, by increasing $\Delta$, as in the previous case of Fig.~\ref{fig:toy}.
+In this case, only moderately strong atom-cavity coupling should suffice.
 If the spin system is realized with trapped atoms, the spontaneous emission may also excite the atomic momentum.
-This could be overcome by sympathetic cooling~\cite{larson:1986a}.
+This could be overcome by sympathetic cooling~\cite{larson:1986a, daley:2004a, griessner:2004a}.